 The team analyzed HVAC equipment in two ways.
-The project team estimated the market share of CACs, air-source heat pumps, and central gas furnaces sold that met or exceeded the ENERGY STAR® qualification threshold in 2000 and 2001.
+The project team estimated the market share of CACs, air-source heat pumps, and central gas furnaces sold that met or exceeded the ENERGY STAR® qualification threshold from 2000 through 2002.
 Additionally, the project team analyzed ENERGY STAR qualified CACs and central gas furnaces by utility service area or region.
 Please note that Section 5 (heat pumps) does not contain the more detailed utility or regional ENERGY STAR analysis because of insufficient information regarding the overall installations or sales of heat pumps in new construction.
-As a result, RER could not develop accurate weights.
-Furthermore, for all HVAC products tracked by the RMST, RER examined the percentage of statewide sales by efficiency categories.
-These categories include units that are not high efficiency.
+As a result, Itron could not develop accurate weights for that type of analysis.
+Furthermore, for all HVAC products tracked by the RMST, Itron examined the percentage of statewide sales by efficiency categories.
 The project team did this in order to analyze overall average SEER levels for CACs and heat pumps, and AFUE levels for gas furnaces.
 Utility level analysis is shown in the graphs for CACs and central gas furnaces.
 Because the tables provide more detailed information, it was necessary to combine results for the Southern California Edison (SCE) and San Diego Gas and Electric (SDG&E) areas.
 This was necessary to protect the confidentiality of the HVAC distributors.